Jacob’s Pillow Dance Award Winners

 Pavement, 2013

 Barely a month after this excerpt from Pavement was filmed, Abraham.In.Motion returned for a Creative Development Residency, and soon after that the MacArthur Foundation announced that Kyle Abraham would receive one of its 2013 “Genius” grants.
-Clearly the 2012 Jacob’s Pillow Dance Award recognized a young artist on the way up!
+Clearly the 2012 Jacob’s Pillow Dance Award recognized a young artist on his way up!

 Next: